HewlettPackard/oneview-chef/README.md

    - `:delete` - Delete this resource from OneView.
 For this, you only need to specify the resource name or uri in the data section.
  - **save_resource_info**: (See the `node['oneview']['save_resource_info']` attribute above.)
 Defaults to `node['oneview']['save_resource_info']`.
 Doesn't apply to the `:delete` action
    - Once the resource is created, you can access this data at `node['oneview'][<oneview_url>][<resource_name>]`.
 This can be useful to extract URIs from other resources, etc.
- - **type**: (For generic `oneview_resource` only) String or Symbol corresponding to the name of the resource type.
-For example, `EthernetNetwork`, `Enclosure`, `Volume` etc. These should line up with the OneView SDK resource classes listed [here](https://github.hpe.com/Rainforest/oneview-sdk-ruby/tree/master/lib/oneview-sdk/resource).

 ### oneview_resource